xow/moodle-theme_shiny/README.txt

 -----------------

-The problem when copying a theme is that you need to rename all those instances where the old theme name occurs, in this case clean.
-So using the above list as a guide, search through and change all the instances of the theme name 'clean' to 'cleantheme'.
-This includes the filename of the lang/en/theme_clean.php.
+The problem when copying a theme is that you need to rename all those instances where the old theme name occurs, in this case shiny.
+So using the above list as a guide, search through and change all the instances of the theme name 'shiny' to 'cleantheme'.
+This includes the filename of the lang/en/theme_shiny.php.
-You need to change this to 'theme_cleantheme.php'.
+You need to change this to 'theme_shinytheme.php'.

 Installing your theme
 ---------------------